Skip to content

 0.75 / 2

-Limited, externally verified points have been awarded on the basis of the company's FSC Chain of Custody certification (FSC-STD-40-004 V3-1) as the requirements do not fully meet the SPOTT indicator criteria.
-The company also reports that it provides PPE and training on health and safety to its employees.
-However, information is not externally verified.
+[Externally verified] Limited, externally verified points have been awarded on the basis of the company's FSC Chain of Custody certification (FSC-STD-40-004 V3-1) as the requirements do not fully meet the SPOTT indicator criteria.
+The company also only reports to provide suitable PPE according to identified workplace hazards.

 • Y